sqlballs/mSQLg2c/modules/05-ExtendingSQLServerToAzure.md

 You can <a href="https://learn.microsoft.com/en-us/sql/relational-databases/security/encryption/extensible-key-management-using-azure-key-vault-sql-server?view=sql-server-ver16">learn more about using Azure Key Vault with SQL Server at this reference</a>.

-<h3>Synapse Link</h3>
+<h4>Synapse Link</h4>
 Setting up a <i>link connection</i> maps a connection between SQL Server and an Azure Synapse Analytics dedicated SQL pool.
-You can use the Synapse Poprtal to create, manage, monitor and delete link connections in your Synapse workspace.
+You can use the Synapse Portal to create, manage, monitor and delete link connections in your Synapse workspace.
 This allows the operational data from your source database to be automatically replicated to the destination Synapse dedicated SQL pool.
 This gives you near-real time analytics from ground to cloud.

 <p></p>
 <img src="https://learn.microsoft.com/en-us/azure/synapse-analytics/media/sql-synapse-link-overview/synapse-link-sql-architecture.png" width=400>
 <p></p>

-You can <a href="https://learn.microsoft.com/en-us/azure/synapse-analytics/synapse-link/sql-server-2022-synapse-link">learn more about using SQL Server Synpase Link at this reference</a>.
+You can <a href="https://learn.microsoft.com/en-us/azure/synapse-analytics/synapse-link/sql-server-2022-synapse-link">learn more about using SQL Server Synapse Link at this reference</a>.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Detail Ground-to-Cloud features of Interest</b></p>